danymat/neogen/README.md

 And then pass the snippet to the plugin's snippet expansion function.

 ### Default cycling support

+_Note that this part is only useful if you don't use the snippets integration._

 If you don't want to use a snippet engine with Neogen, you can leverage Neogen's native jumps between placeholders.
 To map some keys to the cycling feature, you can do like so: